Printable page generated Saturday, 1 Apr 2023, 18:56

 • Older PDFS and Word documents may not be fully accessible to screen reader software.

-• The colour contrast for some text and some interface components does not provide enough contrast.
+• The colour contrast for some text and some interface components (for example search boxes, check boxes) is not sufficient.

 • Some online forms are not set up correctly to include helpful direction for screen reader users.